Star Tribune wins Pulitzer for George Floyd reporting; Darnella Frazier also cited

-For its coverage of the police killing of George Floyd, and the landscape-altering racial reckoning that fanned out across the world from Minneapolis in its aftermath, the staff of the Star Tribune on Friday was named winner of the 2021 Pulitzer Prize for Breaking News.
+The staff of the Star Tribune won the Pulitzer Prize for breaking news Friday for its coverage of the police killing of George Floyd and the landscape-altering racial reckoning that fanned out across the world from Minneapolis in its aftermath.

-The Pulitzer Board called the Star Tribune's coverage of Floyd's death under the knee of former police officer Derek Chauvin and captured on a cellphone by teenager Darnella Frazier, "urgent, authoritative and nuanced."
+The Pulitzer Board called the Star Tribune's coverage of Floyd's death under the knee of former police officer Derek Chauvin, a death captured on a cellphone by teenager Darnella Frazier, "urgent, authoritative and nuanced."
+The board also gave Frazier a special commendation.

-Frazier received a Pulitzer special citation for her bravery in capturing video of Floyd's death at 38th and Chicago.
-That video swiftly changed the narrative of what happened that evening, going viral and sparking protests both locally and internationally.

-Star Tribune journalists covered the rage in Minneapolis, where protesters burned buildings including a police station.
+The Star Tribune's Libor Jany first reported Floyd's killing at 3:30 a.m. on May 26, 2020, and his initial story was updated 115 times through that day.
+Over the following week, Star Tribune journalists provided nearly 24-hour-a-day coverage of the rage that consumed Minneapolis, in which rioters burned buildings including a police station.

 A Hennepin County jury in April returned two murder convictions against Chauvin.